-260. In a memorandum dated 14 January 2013, Mr Caesar Mtetwa, the General Manager, Rail Network for TFR provided Mr Gama with feedback on the cost of services provided by GNS/Abalozi in comparison to the current service provider, Combined Private Investigation/Analytical Risk Management Joint Venture ("CPI/ARM").
-358 He explained that the costs were mainly in relation to the deployment of personnel and set out an analysis comparing the length of copper cable lost to theft during the period June 2009 to January 2010 while GNS/Abalozi provided services (21.3 km per month) to when there was no specialised security service in February 2010 to April 2010 (31.3 km).
+- 259. In a memorandum dated 14 January 2013, Mr Caesar Mtetwa, the General Manager, Rail Network for TFR provided Mr Gama with feedback on the cost of services provided by GNS/Abalozi in comparison to the current service provider, Combined Private Investigation/Analytical Risk Management Joint Venture ("CPI/ARM").
+He explained that the costs were mainly in relation to the deployment of personnel and set out an analysis comparing the length of copper cable lost to theft during the period June 2009 to January 2010 while GNS/Abalozi provided services (21.3 km per month) to when there was no specialised security service in February 2010 to April 2010 (31.3 km).
 The consortium was appointed in May 2010.
 The average monthly loss during May to December 2010 under CPI/ARM was 20.4 km which reduced in 2011 to 13.25 km.
 For the GNS contract, the monthly average costs for the full contract period amounted to R3.5 million, with the average cost in the last 12 months of the contract being R4.4 million.
 For the CPI/ARM contract, the monthly average cost amounted to R6.4 million, increasing in the last 12 months of the contract to R7.4 million.
 Mr Mtetwa thus concluded that GNS was not overpaid.
 The memorandum did not consider whether the resources for which GNS/Abalozi had charged had in fact been deployed, including those resources required to be deployed for different reasons, such as guarding train crew.
-Mr Mtetwa incorrectly regarded the analysis of the length of copper cable stolen as a complete refutation of these claims.359 an opinion pointing out that the intangible nature of the contracted services was a complicating factor and concluded that unless Transnet had witnesses able to contradict Mr Mtetwa's assertions, pursuing the case could be wasteful.361
+Mr Mtetwa incorrectly regarded the analysis of the length of copper cable stolen as a complete refutation of these claims. - 260.
+On 5 February 2013 the Risk Committee held a further meeting at which management of TFR (over whom Mr Gama presided) informed it that there was a need to review the decision to litigate.
+On 15 March 2013 Adv Barrie SC provided an opinion pointing out that the intangible nature of the contracted services was a complicating factor and concluded that unless Transnet had witnesses able to contradict Mr Mtetwa's assertions, pursuing the case could be wasteful.